george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 > Each view that the transition animates is called a _target_.
 You can only select targets that are part of the view hierarchy associated with a scene.
 >
 > To remove one or more views from the list of targets, call the [`removeTarget()`](https://developer.android.com/reference/android/transition/Transition.html#removeTarget(android.view.View)) method before starting the transition.
 To add only the views you specify to the list of targets, call the [`addTarget()`](https://developer.android.com/reference/android/transition/Transition.html#addTarget(android.view.View)) method.
 For more information, see the API reference for the [`Transition`](https://developer.android.com/reference/android/transition/Transition.html) class.
+>
+> - **Specify Multiple Transitions**
+>
+> To get the most impact from an animation, you should match it to the type of changes that occur between the scenes.
+For example, if you are removing some views and adding others between scenes, a fade out/fade in animation provides a noticeable indication that some views are no longer available.
+If you are moving views to different points on the screen, a better choice would be to animate the movement so that users notice the new location of the views.
+>
+> You do not have to choose only one animation, since the transitions framework enables you to combine animation effects in a transition set that contains a group of individual built-in or custom transitions.
+>
+> To define a transition set from a collection of transitions in XML, create a resource file in the `res/transitions/` directory and list the transitions under the `transitionSet` element.
+>
+> To inflate the transition set into a [`TransitionSet`](https://developer.android.com/reference/android/transition/TransitionSet.html) object in your code, call the [`TransitionInflater.from()`](https://developer.android.com/reference/android/transition/TransitionInflater.html#from(android.content.Context)) method in your activity.
+The [`TransitionSet`](https://developer.android.com/reference/android/transition/TransitionSet.html) class extends from the [`Transition`](https://developer.android.com/reference/android/transition/Transition.html) class, so you can use it with a transition manager just like any other [`Transition`](https://developer.android.com/reference/android/transition/Transition.html) instance.